 The developed regions of the world are envisioned to exhibit a strong adoption of location of things owing to widespread technological advancement and strong internet infrastructure.
 Emerging regions, on the other hand, could create opportunities on the back of affluent economies such as Singapore and South Korea and a larger population base.

 The Location of Things market has been segmented on the basis of location into two types.
 They are outdoor and indoor.
-On the basis of end-use industry, the market has been segmented into aerospace & defense, healthcare & medical, retail, manufacturing, public utilities, transportation and others.
-The global market for Location of Things, by region, has been segmented into five major regions.
+On the basis of end-use industry, the Location of Things market has been segmented into aerospace & defense, healthcare & medical, retail, manufacturing, public utilities, transportation and others.
+The global Location of Things market, by region, has been segmented into five major regions.
 They are North America, Europe, Asia Pacific (APAC), South America and Middle-East & Africa (MEA).
 North America was the largest segment in 2016, followed by Asia Pacific and Europe.
 The high market share of North America can be attributed to the faster adoption of this Location of Things enabled devices by various industry verticals, coupled with the growing penetration of such devices for personal use.